semjon00/Depth3D-addons/README.md

 **What do shaders in this repository do?**<br/>
+The only shader so far is Depth3DAddon.
-DownscaleWithBorders shader allows you to change the size of the rendered image, so it would fit into FOV of your Google Cardboard.
+It allows you to change the size of the rendered image, so it would fit into FOV of your Google Cardboard.
 Pro tip: if you play in full-screen, you can lower the resolution.
 If you do this carefully, the picture quality will not suffer.
-SplitApart shader allows you to, well, split apart images for two lenses of the glasses.
+This shader also allows you to, split apart images for two lenses of the glasses.
-This is absolutely necessary if you use the first shader, because otherwise you will not be able to focus your eyes on the image, which is painful and completely destroys 3D effect.

 **How can I install the shaders?**<br/>